WeiqunPengLab/IRTools/README.md

 #### `Outputs`

-`ANNOFILE` is the output GTF file that contains information for intron retention analysis, including the genomic coordinates of introns, exon-intron junctions, etc.
+`ANNOFILE` is the output GTF file that contains information for intron retention analysis, including the genomic coordinates of constitutive intronic regions (CIRs), constitutive exonic regions (CERs), constitutive exon-intron junctions (CJs), etc.

 Sample lines are as follows.